HOW TO SPEND AN AMAZING 7-10 DAYS IN AUSTRIA AND SWITZERLAND

 Tips are not really expected in either country.
 You can, but there is no need.

 In Austria, people speak a German dialect, while in Switzerland, there are four official languages.
 But the places on this itinerary only include German-speaking areas.

-Since all of these places are very popular amongst tourists from all over the world, most people speak basic English and you should be fine even if you don’t speak German (learning a few worlds never hurts though).
+Since all of these places are very popular amongst tourists from all over the world, most people speak basic English, and you should be fine even if you don’t speak German (learning a few words never hurt, though).

 Let´s start with the places to see.
 If you start in Switzerland, I suggest starting in Zurich – the unofficial capital of the country.